Natalie has been an online writer for over two years. Her articles often focus on species conservation and pet care.

 It is believed that Miniature Schnauzers were bred by crossing Standard Schnauzers with Affenpinschers and Miniature Poodles.
 Although there are no clear records on how they were developed, it seems obvious that the intent was to create a smaller version of the Standard Schnauzer.
 Like the Standard Schnauzer, they were bred to be ratters and guard dogs.

-The first record of a Miniature Schnauzer is in 1888, which was a black female called Findel.
-They were first imported to America in 1924, and in 1926 they were registered as a separate breed by the American Kennel Club.
-They reached the UK in 1928, and quickly became popular.
+The first record of a Miniature Schnauzer comes from 1888 and describes a black female called Findel.
+They were first imported to America in 1924, and in 1926, they were registered as a separate breed by the American Kennel Club.
+They reached the UK in 1928 and quickly became popular.

 The Breed Today